-Just in time for College Football Bowl games and the NFL playoffs, Concussion tells the story of Dr. Bennet Omalu (Will Smith), the Nigerian-born forensic pathologist who discovered and named chronic traumatic encephalopathy (CTE) in the brains of several recently deceased NFL players.
+Just in time for college football bowl games and the NFL playoffs, Concussion tells the story of Dr. Bennet Omalu (Will Smith), the Nigerian-born forensic pathologist who discovered and named chronic traumatic encephalopathy (CTE) in the brains of several recently deceased NFL players.

-As Omalu makes similar discoveries in other players who committed suicide, he begins to suspect that this is something far too common to ignore, ergo: the NFL must know more about CTE than they are letting on to.
+As Omalu makes similar discoveries in other players who committed suicide, he begins to suspect that this is something far too common to ignore, ergo: the NFL must know more about CTE than they are letting on.
 Backed by his medical mentor (Albert Brooks) and a former NFL team doctor, (Alec Baldwin), Omalu takes the fight to the NFL in which promises to be a searing exposé of how the NFL knew about CTE, and did everything to cover it up less it hurt their product.

 In the end, Concussion ends up a mess, with Omalu getting the standard bio-pic treatment.
-He may not get a standing ovation, but he is allowed his big speech, a new job offer and plenty of characters reminding him that what he has done is a very important thing.
+He may not get a standing ovation, but he is allowed his big speech, a new job offer, and plenty of characters reminding him that what he has done is a very important thing.
 An important discovery indeed, but an unimportant movie.